 Section 75 category Details of evidence/information

-Religious belief The policy applies to all members of staff fairly and consistently irrespective of which equality group they belong to.
-There is no evidence to suggest that the policy will lead to an adverse impact on any of the categories.
+Religious belief The policy applies to all recruitment applicants fairly and consistently irrespective of which equality group they belong to.
+There is no evidence to suggest that the Policy will lead to an adverse impact on any of the categories.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

 Men and women generally As above

-Disability As above
+Disability Individuals with a disability may have difficulty making a complaint.

-Dependants As above
+Dependants The policy applies to all recruitment applicants fairly and consistently irrespective of which equality group they belong to.
+There is no evidence to suggest that the Policy will lead to an adverse impact on any of the categories.